john-b-yang/blog-website/drafts/testing-principles.md

 - Date Time Converter does not modify time parameter.

 ##### Overcoming Module Dependencies

+In Dr. Robert Cecil Martin's book, [Clean Code](https://www.investigatii.md/uploads/resurse/Clean_Code.pdf), Dr. Martin discusses an idea called the "Single Responsibility Principle".
+This principle encourages readable, simple code by enforcing a standard which states that every module has responsibility over one and only one part of the software's functionality.
+I thought about it this way: Imagine you're a watchmaker designing the mechanism for turning the hour and minute hands.
+By Dr. Martin's principle, it's better to have multiple small cogs rather than one large cog powering each tick (It's not a very realistic analogy, but hopefully it illustrates his point more vividly).

+The Single Responsibility Principle has merit across the software development board.
+When it comes to maintenance, bit-sized modules of code makes it easier to identify points of failure.
+Microservices' emphasis on designing software as individual, isolated services with singular purposes is what makes this architecture so favorable for deploying and maintaining production code.
+In his article "Understanding Microservices", Michael Douglass makes a fantastic point on how "Complexity [in monolithic codebases] comes from low cohesion and high coupling".
+Tying things together, unit tests are perfectly in line with this ideology.

 TODO(john-b-yang) Discuss the inevitability of how classes are interdependent.
 Introduce and create examples for terms: test double, dummy, fakes, stubs, mocks.